Supersheep50/The-Hey-Look-Listen-Website/README.md

 Hey!
 Look!
 Listen! is a website where you can check out the latest podcasts and gaming content from HLL.
 Users are able to create a profile and post photos on the Forum page.
 They can also like and comment on other users posts.

-This is the frontend of the appliation, built with React.
+This is the frontend Readme of the application, built with React.

 - The deployed version of the full site built is [HERE](https://hey-look-listen-8c4ae7f879be.herokuapp.com/).